Major Groups > Gilled Mushrooms > Pale-Spored > Waxy Caps > Hygrocybe cuspidata

 by Michael Kuo

-This gorgeous, widely distributed waxy cap might best be described as a non-blackening version of Hygrocybe conica--or a red version of Hygrocybe persistens.
-Its sharply pointed, slimy cap is scarlet red when fresh and young; its stem is dry, and ranges from reddish to yellow.
-According to Boertmann (2000), Hygrocybe cuspidata differs from Hygrocybe persistens only in color, and the two species are the same.
-Largent (1985) also suggests the two species are synonymous.
+This gorgeous waxy cap might best be described as a non-blackening version of Hygrocybe conica--or as a red version of the orange or yellow species Hygrocybe acutoconica.
+Its sharply pointed cap is scarlet red and sticky when fresh and young; its stem is dry, and ranges from reddish to yellow.

 Description:

-Gills: Free from the stem or slightly attached to it; close or almost distant; thick by maturity; pale orange or orangish yellow; often with eroded edges in age.
+Gills: Free from the stem or narrowly attached to it; close or almost distant; thick; pale orange or orangish yellow, darkening with age.

-Stem: 5-9 cm long; 5-10 mm thick; equal or slightly tapering to apex; dry; smooth but often becoming grooved lengthwise; becoming hollow; colored like the cap or paler; whitish near the base.
+Stem: 2.5-6.5 cm long; 0.5-2 cm thick; equal or slightly tapering to apex; dry, or a little tacky when handled; bald, becoming fibrillose with age; often becoming grooved and/or twisted lengthwise; becoming hollow; colored like the cap, or paler; white at the base.

 Odor and Taste: Not distinctive.